marie678/Projet-Mise-en-prod-3A/README.md

 ## Project overview

-This project is part of the "Infrastructure and software systems" course.
-The goal of this project is to develop a Streamlit application that helps users find recipes based on the ingredients they have in their fridge.
-By entering available ingredients and specifying preferences like preparation time, or recipe type, users can receive several recipe suggestions.
+This project is part of the "Mise en production des projets de Data Science" course.
+Based on an existing project, the goal is to develop an interactive application that addresses a business problem, and then deploy it on a production infrastructure.
+We decided to use a previous project we worked on for our "Infrastructures and software systems" class, in which the goal was to develop a Streamlit application that helps users find recipes based on the ingredients they have in their fridge, and to deploy this streamlit application into production.

 ## Features